Journeys Builder Overview

 To make changes:

-• Locate the card for the desired journey.
+• Locate the card for the desired journey to edit in your lowest environment (usually development).

 • Select the edit button (pencil icon) on the card to enter the builder.